gracemanzon/visualify-frontend/README.md

 Visualify is a browser based app that is inspired by Spotify Wrapped and combines a users realtime Spotify account data with detailed graphs.
 This react frontend works in conjuction with a rails backend found here: [visualify-api](https://github.com/gracemanzon/visualify-api)

-- RESTful backend built with Ruby on Rails using an MCV architecture
+- RESTful backend built with Ruby on Rails using an MVC architecture
 - User authentication with using JSON web tokens
 - Frontend built with React and allowing Spotify API connect using OAuth
 - Personalized charts genreated with the Plotly library for React